 Instant Pot Applesauce is so much better than the store bought kind, in my opinion.
+A perfect Instant Pot beginner recipe.
 This homemade pressure cooker applesauce recipe is so easy and quick to make, and you control the ingredients.

 Instant Pot Applesauce